Jak Crawford: Euroformula Open

 In March 2021, it was announced Crawford would race with Motopark in the 2021 season alongside his FIA Formula 3 commitments.
-Crawford missed the first two races of the season at Algarve due to his age, however he took 8 wins and a further two podium finishes to finish 3rd in the standings despite missing 2 rounds.
+Crawford missed the first two races of the season at Algarve due to his age, but stunned during his first full round in Paul Ricard with two wins and a further second place.
+He took another double victory in Imola, and repeated this feat at the Red Bull Ring and the Barcelona finale.
+Despite missing two rounds that season, Crawford finished third in the standings, eleven points behind runner-up Louis Foster.
+Speaking about his campaign mid-season, Crawford stated that Euroformula had helped him "get up to speed" in Formula 3.